Matchstic/ReProvision/README.md

 If you re-distribute this package on a Cydia repository, be aware that I will not provide any support whatsoever for users of it on said repository.

 Furthermore, ReProvision (and by extension, libProvision as found in `/Shared/`) IS NOT FOR PIRACY.
 It is intended to allow users to ensure applications signed with a free development certificate remain signed past the usual 7-day window.

+Absolutely no warranty or guarantee is provided; the software is provided AS-IS.